chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 - Dropping an FMDL/FV2 file on its icon.
 - Launching it from an FMDL/FV2 file via a custom [Send To](https://www.computerhope.com/tips/tip73.htm) context menu shortcut.

 From there follow the prompts.
+The FTEX paths can either be filled by drag and dropping the files or by pasting the paths into the prompts.

 ### Directory structure